Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 5. Exercise More

 Regular physical activity improves insulin sensitivity and helps your muscles utilise glucose more effectively.
-Walking after meals can particularly help lower blood sugar, whilst strength training builds muscle mass that acts as a glucose reservoir.
+Walking after meals can particularly help lower blood sugar, while strength training builds muscle mass that acts as a glucose reservoir.
+I made post-meal walking one of my first habits after my cardiac event — even 10 minutes made a measurable difference.

-Soluble fibre slows glucose absorption and helps prevent rapid spikes.
-Aim for 25-35 grams of fibre daily from sources like vegetables, legumes, nuts, and seeds.
+Soluble fiber slows glucose absorption and helps prevent rapid spikes.
+Aim for 25–35 grams of fiber daily from sources like vegetables, legumes, nuts, and seeds.
 Understanding how different macronutrients affect your metabolism can help you make better food choices for stable blood sugar.

 7. Drink More Water